-For more expert insight on this growing trend, we spoke with Dr. Dan Sonke, the Director of Sustainability at Blue Diamond Global Ingredients Division.
+For more expert insight on this growing trend, we spoke with Dr. Dan Sonke, the Senior Director of Sustainability at Blue Diamond Global Ingredients Division.

 What's driving the "better-for-us" movement?

 The concept of "better-for-us" in food occurs in a product that is "better-for-me," or nutritious or functional, and "better for the planet or society," in other words, environmentally friendly or produced in ways that are socially beneficial.
 Consumers have increasing concerns about climate change and other environmental impacts associated with agriculture, but they still want to enjoy products that improve their personal health in a way that fits their lifestyle.
 They want to invest in products that align with their desire for personal health and lifestyle control as well as societal and planetary health.

 What do consumers expect from better-for-us products?

 When shopping for better-for-us offerings, many consumers expect convenience, nutrition, and sustainability.
 A product that's formulated with functional nutrients equipped with a sustainability message, like almond ingredients for protein and fiber, in a convenient package helps check all the boxes when it comes to consumer preferences.

 How much better is a plant-based diet for the environment's health?

 Agricultural systems vary in their environmental impact, but consumers are often concerned when they hear estimates that it takes 20 to 100 times more land to produce a kilogram of protein from beef versus plant-based proteins.
 Plant proteins appear to not only lower the carbon impact from one's diet, but also free up land for food production for a growing world population.
 Substituting plant-based foods for some or all of their meat consumption becomes a simple way to be part of a solution.

 How are almonds "better-for-us" products?